 Pool Fence Regulations In Queensland

 In the wake of the need for safety and surveillance in the swimming areas, pool fence regulations in Queensland were put in place as part of the pool safety requirements.
 Deaths in swimming pools as well as serious immersion injuries have been part of the Queensland safety data for quite a while as children especially those below 5 years of age were increasingly being susceptible to these safety concerns.
-Existing and new pools whether shared or private are required to comply with the pool safety requirements in Queensland.
+Existing and new pools whether shared or private are required to comply with the pool fence regulations in Queensland.

 What it Takes to Meet the Pool Fence Regulations in Queensland